5 common misconceptions of buying used goods

 Used clothing is dirty and secondhand stores smell

-Sure, used clothing has been worn by someone else before.
+Sure, secondhand clothes have been worn by someone else before.
 That’s why it’s called “used” clothing.
 But that doesn’t make it “dirty.”
 A simple run through the washing machine and these items will be good as new-to-you.
 Keep in mind, also, that clothes are washed before they’re donated, so any washing you do will likely be a bonus.

 Remember, even new clothes have been touched and tried on by other people.
 You wash new clothes when you bring them home, right?
 If not, we recommend it, as this reduces the content of chemicals on the clothes, especially any residual chemicals left over from the manufacturing process.